benjaminhyw/rails-online-shop/README.md

 * Build an ActionMailer adapter that will send a welcome email when the user signs up. :heavy_check_mark:

 ### MVP Integration 4
-* Each product will have an 'Add to Cart' button
+* Each product will have an 'Add to Cart' button. :heavy_check_mark:
   * This will load a view through AJAX that shows the shopping cart for that user
 * Users can remove items from the cart.
 * Users can change the quantity of items they want, as long as it doesn't exceed the current stock quantity.